neuronsimulator/nrn/docs/guide/optimization2.rst

 and saved the results to :download:`rawmodel.ses <data/rawmodel.ses>`

-:download:`This link will get you optimization2-code.zip, which contains rawmodel.ses plus other files that are used in this exercise. <data/optimization2-code.zip>`
+`This link will get you neuron-optimization-tutorial2-*.zip, which contains rawmodel.ses plus other files that are used in this exercise. <https://github.com/simtooldb/neuron-optimization-tutorial2/archive/8e2c5f1c3688e84ebd3fdc5e5e6bb722db204196.zip>`_

 Step 2.
 Set up a current clamp experiment on this model
 -------------------------------------------------------